seanpm2001/Carbon-Design-System_IBM-Cloud/.github/ISSUE_TEMPLATE/new-contribution-proposal.md

 *Proposals are reviewed at the beginning of every quarter*

-Use this template if you want to contribute a **new** component, pattern, data hook, etc.
+Use this template if you want to contribute a **new** component, pattern, etc.